Conics meeting eight lines over perfect fields: Introduction

 \subsection{Acknowledgements}

 We thank Kirsten Wickelgren for suggesting this problem during her topics course on intersection theory, as well as for her support and feedback.
 We also thank Yupeng Li for his collaboration on an early stage of this project.
 We thank Ben Williams for helpful comments.
 The last named author thanks Thomas Brazelton and Sabrina Pauli for helpful discussions about conics in $\mb{P}^3$.
+Finally, we thank the anonymous referee, whose thorough reading and suggestions greatly improved our exposition and corrected several of our mistakes.

 The third named author received support from Jayce Getz's NSF grant (DMS-1901883).
-The last named author received support from Kirsten Wickelgren's NSF CAREER grant (DMS-1552730).
+The last named author received support from Kirsten Wickelgren's NSF CAREER grant (DMS-1552730) and an NSF MSPRF (DMS-2202825).